How To Sign Up For Student Loan Forgiveness?

 One common type of student loan forgiveness is through the Public Service Loan Forgiveness (PSLF) program.
 This program is designed for borrowers who work full-time for a qualifying employer, such as a government or non-profit organization.
 After making 120 qualifying payments, the remaining loan balance is forgiven.
 However, it is important to note that not all loans and repayment plans are eligible for PSLF, so borrowers should carefully review the requirements before applying.

-See also When Do You Need To Apply For A Federal Student Loan?
+See also When Can I Apply For Student Loan Forgiveness?

 Another option for student loan forgiveness is through income-driven repayment plans.
 These plans adjust the borrower’s monthly payment based on their income and family size.
 After a certain number of years of making payments, typically 20 or 25 years, the remaining loan balance is forgiven.
 However, it is important to note that the forgiven amount may be taxable as income, so borrowers should be prepared for potential tax consequences.